-A Closer Look at the Rasmussen College – Green Bay Campus
+A Closer Look at the Rasmussen University – Green Bay Campus

 “Obviously the Packers are a big draw.
 But what a lot of people don’t realize is there’s a lot more here,” Panella says.
 “There’s a lot of unique things to do.
 It’s a great place to raise a family, and the education system is pretty solid throughout the area.”

-But closer to campus, it’s the Rasmussen College team that makes the difference, Panella said.
+But closer to campus, it’s the Rasmussen University team that makes the difference, Panella said.

 “The team here is passionate—whether it’s an admissions adviser or faculty member, they all really enjoy their work and they understand it’s about people bettering their education to better themselves,” Panella says.

-What is the history of Rasmussen College and the Green Bay campus?
+What is the history of Rasmussen University and the Green Bay campus?

-Rasmussen College is a regionally accredited private college and has been dedicated to changing lives and the communities it serves through its high-demand and flexible educational programs since 1900.
-The College is committed to academic innovation while empowering students to pursue a college education.
-The College offers Certificate and Diploma programs through Associate’s, Bachelor’s and Master’s degree programs online and across its 23 campuses.
-The Green Bay campus was added to the Rasmussen College family with its opening in 2007.
+Rasmussen University is a regionally accredited private college and has been dedicated to changing lives and the communities it serves through its career-focused and flexible educational programs since 1900.
+The University is committed to academic innovation while empowering students to pursue a college education.
+The University offers programs ranging from Certificates to Doctoral degrees across its 23 campuses.
+The Green Bay campus was added to the Rasmussen University family with its opening in 2007.

 Where is the Green Bay campus located?